 - Subverted In-Universe in Piers Anthony's Xanth novel Demons Don't Dream — Dug's friend gives him a game, and Dug figures that the attractive lady on the front (Nada Naga) is just put on there to sell the game to poor sops who think she'll be in it.
 Turns out she is, in fact, actually in it, as the character who introduces the player to the game and as one of the possible companion characters.

-- Lampshaded In-Universe in the fourth Diary of a Wimpy Kid book, where Greg says there aren't even any women in the book he's reading despite the cover begging to differ.
+- Lampshaded In-Universe in Diary of a Wimpy Kid: Dog Days, where Greg says there aren't even any women in the book he's reading despite the cover begging to differ.
 He's sure that the guy who made the cover has never read the book.

 - There must be any number of album covers featuring quite often attractive females on the front... but the artists are very much male.
-(Much of Roxy Music's output and any number of coming-to-a-charity-shop-near-you records from The Sixties come to mind, though it's certain readers can think of many more.)
+This became especially common for male artists from the 70's to the 90's when Sex Sells was at its heyday.
 Lady Not-Appearing-On-This-Record, anyone?

 - Technotronic's Pump Up the Jam was credited to "Technotronic featuring Felly" — Felly was actually the model on the front of the record and fake frontwoman for the act, whilst the actual vocals were done by the (also female) rapper Ya Kid K.

-- This happens in the staid world of classical music too: one edition of the Symphonie Fantastique by Berlioz has a cover depicting a strikingly attractive naked woman who occupies centre-stage in the 12" sleeve.
+- This happens in the staid world of classical music too: one edition of the Symphonie Fantastique by Berlioz has a cover depicting a strikingly attractive naked woman who occupies center-stage on the 12" sleeve.
 This despite the fact that the five movements of SF depict the protagonist's descent into depression, despair and mental illness: while the piece was inspired by unrequited love on the part of the composer, nothing in it is to do with sex and nudity.
 It is the absence of the object of love that drives the music.
 She's here.